ravendb/docs/docs/consumer/connecting-to-a-ravendb-datastore.markdown

 * _FindIdentityProperty_ - Tell the RavenDB Client API how to find the property serving as the id property (the one holding the document key).
 Defaults to property named Id.

 * _FindTypeTagName_ - Find the tag name for the entity, a tag name is the collection name in which an entity will be enrolled, as well as the default entity key namespace.
 Defaults to the plural of the entity type.
-(And entity of type Post would be Posts, an entity of type Person would be People, etc).
+(An entity of type Post would be Posts, an entity of type Person would be People, etc).

 * _GenerateDocumentKey_ - Allows you to control the generation of keys for new entities.
 The rules for returned values follow the Raven document key generation strategies.
 By default, RavenDB concatenate the type tag name with an increasing numeric id (posts/1, posts/2, post/3, etc).